gipplab/vmext/README.md

 After that, you can run the server using `yarn start`

+To use use a local mathoid installation install mathoid locally from npm and change the mathoidUrl in the [config](config.ymal).

 ## Debugging

 To debug the app, use ChromeDevTools, run `yarn run debug` and copy the link into a browser.